nvogroup/api-samples/README.md

 - username: your username
 - password: your password

-For extra information about authorization, please visit the [discovery document](https://nvogo.b2clogin.com/nvogo.onmicrosoft.com/v2.0/.well-known/openid-configuration?p=B2C_1_ROPC).
+For extra information about authorization, please visit the [discovery document](https://nvogo.b2clogin.com/nvogo.onmicrosoft.com/B2C_1_ROPC/v2.0/.well-known/openid-configuration).
 This holds all the information needed to authorize.
-Please note that url's in the discovery document are using a url parameter (?p=b2c_1_ropc), but the earlier mentioned token endpoint format will also work.

 # 4. Execute a request